kilbergr/MortalityApp/README.md

 ![](https://github.com/kilbergr/MortalityApp/blob/master/readmeImg/nyMal.png?raw=true =500x)

+The app is currently deployed on heroku.
+[Visit it here](https://death-be-not-unknown.herokuapp.com).
 The title of the app is a reference to the classic sonnet Death, Be Not Proud ([read the poem here](http://www.poetryfoundation.org/poem/173363)).

 Please note, this app is in no way meant to serve as a death prediction tool.